futurestudio/hercules/README.md

 ## Install
-Hercules uses Vagrant and VirtualBox.
-If you have both tools installed, skip the requirements and jump straight to **[Install Hercules](https://github.com/fs-opensource/hercules/tree/develop#install-hercules)**.
+Hercules uses Vagrant.
+If you have Vagrant on your machine, install Hercules right away:

 ```
 npm i -g @futurestudio/hercules
 ```

 ### Requirements
 Launching your Hercules box requires you to install [Vagrant](https://www.vagrantup.com/downloads.html) and a virtualization provider, like [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 If you don’t have the tools installed, go ahead and download and install them (they provide easy-to-use installers).